NavzarZar/Platformer/README.md

 1. **Game Physics**
     - *Collision*: Understanding and implementing collision detection and response mechanisms to ensure our player interacts with the game environment correctly.
     - *Gravity*: Implementing gravity to provide a realistic and engaging player experience.
-    - *Map Generation*: Creating multiple levels but also make it easily customizable by us, while still making sure that the physics work.
+    - *Map Generation*: Creating multiple levels but also making them easily customizable by us, while still making sure that the physics work.

 2. **Version Control with Git**
     - Learning how to use Git for version control in a collaborative programming project.